codesphere-cloud/mousetrap/README.md

 # Mousetrap
 [![CDNJS](https://img.shields.io/cdnjs/v/mousetrap.svg)](https://cdnjs.com/libraries/mousetrap)

+This is the Codesphere fork of Mousetrap.
+Mousetrap is no longer actively, the last commit was in January of 2020.
+Since we want some minimal changes in the library we decided to fork it into our org.

 Mousetrap is a simple library for handling keyboard shortcuts in Javascript.

 It is licensed under the Apache 2.0 license.